LabSid-USP/RUBEM/CONTRIBUTING.md

   first, and reference it from the pull request (`Resolve #N`);
 - Keep pull requests small and focused; stacked pull requests are welcome when a change builds on another one (name the base branch in the PR);
+- Install the pre-commit hooks once (`pip install pre-commit && pre-commit install`);
+  they run ruff, codespell and the file checks the CI lint job runs.
 - Follow the existing code style. `ruff check .` and `ruff format .` must be clean; CI enforces both at a pinned version;
 - Add or update tests for every change.
 Markers: `unit`, `integration`,